 Zodiac and Astrological Links

-Abezethibou is associated with the sign of Scorpio (and the month of October to November), symbolized by the scorpion, which is ruled by Mars, signifying aggressive action, and Pluto, representing deep psychological exploration.
+Abezethibou is associated with the sign of Scorpio (and the months of October to November), symbolized by the scorpion, which is ruled by Mars, signifying aggressive action, and Pluto, representing deep psychological exploration.

-Scorpio’s fixed nature reflects Abezethibou’s pride— a trait that has contributed to his ambitions and his rebellions against divine order, especially noted in his conflicts with angelic beings like Uriel.
-Additionally, Pluto’s transformative power relates to his role as a warden in Hell, where cycles of destruction and renewal operate through malicious intent.
+Additionally, Pluto’s life-changing power relates to his role as a warden in Hell, where cycles of destruction and renewal operate through malicious intent.
 Horary astrology indicates that his influence peaks during Scorpio moons, making these times suitable for spells either of deception or rebellion.

 Elements